tuhindasv0/terraform/02-workspace and state/README.md

 *(To confirm workspace use **terraform workspace list**)*

 As we havn't deployed anything in default workspace **terraform state list** will show *no state file found* Once we deploy the resources in default workspace we can see  **terraform.tfstate** created inside root directory.
 And if we run **terraform state list** we can see similar set of resources being tracked by terraform.

+To Destroy all the resources

+    terraform destroy --auto-approve

+Also swictch to other workspace and use above command to destroy the resources.